Fraud Blocker

 RADT Certified

-In the U.S., nearly 20 million people struggle with substance use disorders, yet only about 2 million receive proper treatment (SAMHSA, 2016).
-If you’re motivated to help bridge that gap, a career in drug and alcohol counseling can be a powerful way to make an impact—starting with becoming a Registered Alcohol/Drug Technician (RADT) in California.
+In the U.S., nearly 20 million people struggle with substance use disorders, yet only a fraction receive proper treatment.
+If you’re motivated to help bridge that gap, a career in drug and alcohol counseling can be a powerful way to make an impact — starting with becoming a Registered Alcohol/Drug Technician (RADT) in California.
+The demand for qualified addiction counseling professionals continues to grow across the state, making 2026 an ideal time to take your first step into this rewarding field.

 Who Should Consider Becoming an RADT?